 The massive and evocative ruins of the first Christian sanctuary in the British Isles stand mysteriously alive in a lush 36-acre park.
 Tie-dyed, starry-eyed pilgrims seem to float through the grounds, naturally high.
 Others lie on the grave of King Arthur, whose burial site is marked off in the center of the abbey ruins.
 Because it comes with a small museum, a dramatic history, and enthusiastic guides dressed in period costumes, this is one of the most engaging to visit of England's many ruined abbeys.

-The stone circle at Avebury is bigger (16 times the size), less touristy, and for many, more interesting than Stonehenge.
-All of Avebury's prehistoric sights are free to visit and always open; you can simply walk right up and wander among the stones, ditches, mounds, and curious patterns from the past, as well as the village of Avebury, which grew up in the middle of this fascinating 1,400-foot-wide Neolithic circle.
+The Neolithic stone circle at Avebury is 1,400 feet wide — that's 16 times as big as Stonehenge.
+All of Avebury's prehistoric sights are free to visit and always open; you can simply walk right up and wander among the stones, ditches, mounds, and curious patterns from the past.
 The National Trust offers a 60-minute guided tour of the stone circle daily.

 As old as the pyramids, and far older than the Acropolis and the Colosseum, this iconic stone circle amazed medieval Europeans, who figured it was built by a race of giants.
 And it still impresses visitors today.
 As one of Europe's most famous sights, Stonehenge does a valiant job of retaining an air of mystery and majesty (partly because cordons, which keep hordes of tourists from trampling all over it, foster the illusion that it stands alone in a field).
-Although some people are underwhelmed by Stonehenge, most of its almost one million annual visitors find that it's worth the trip.
-Keep in mind that prebooking a timed-entry ticket at least 24 hours in advance is the only way to assure you'll actually get in to the site, which caps the number of visitors per day at 7,000.
-(Some same-day tickets may be available at the ticket window, but in high season, it's risky to count on this.)
+Although cynics manage to be underwhelmed by Stonehenge, most of its almost one million annual visitors find that it's worth the trip.
+Keep in mind that prebooking a timed-entry ticket at least 24 hours in advance is the only way to assure you'll actually get in to the site, which caps the number of visitors per day at 9,000.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.